How to prepare your files

 The text in books is usually left AND right justified, not ragged right.

 Be very conservative with hyphenation, and check that hyphenation occurs in a logical place in the hyphenated word.
+You can control this in most software packages.

 Control widows and orphans.
 Paragraphs of four lines or more should always have a minimum of two lines at the bottom of a page, or at the start of the next page — not one line.
 This can be controlled in most software packages.